Virtually all enclosed public places and workplaces in England must be smoke free. This incudes the following -

 - premises open to the public

 There are some places that can be designated as smoking places, but strict conditions must be met.
-These include residential homes, designated bedrooms in hotels, hostels and halls of residence.
+These include -

 The general rule is, smoking can only take in any premises that has a roof, if at least half the wall space is permanently open.
 This is known as the 'fifty percent rule'.
 The law does not apply to e-cigarettes.